RZRZR/diyiot.xyz/docs/thoughts/rethinking_decentralisation.md

 * Local networks.

-These are closely intertwined concerns within the IoT community at the moment.
-It's worth noting these are issues that are still hotly debated about the world wide web, let alone IoT which is a much younger technology.
+These concerns interweave, but I attempt to tease them out.
+It's worth noting these are issues that are still hotly debated about the world wide web, let alone IoT, a much younger technology.
 I certainly don't claim to have any definitive solutions, but let's examine these issues a little closer.

 #### All IoT services run by a few big companies.
  So, why would this be a problem?
 Well..